aws-solutions/qnabot-on-aws/lambda/testall/README.md

 # Import Lambda
-This lambda reads current QnAs from elasticsearch using the same processing as the export function and then performs a test validation against each question defined in the qna against the current lex bot.
+This lambda reads current QnAs from OpenSearch using the same processing as the export function and then performs a test validation against each question defined in the qna against the current lex bot.